Mymoza/trello-similar-labels/README.md

 * Complete the readme for the installation process

 * I'd like to ask the user which board he wants to use for the detection

+* Clean the code in comments (used as examples to go further) + add some comments to help understand the code